Model Management

 API Keys & Credentials

-Bringing your own keys to Freeplay
+Bringing Your Own Keys to Freeplay

 Freeplay allows customers to store their LLM provider keys with Freeplay so that Freeplay's application can route requests in the interactive Prompt Editor and for UI-driven Tests.
 LLM provider keys stored with Freeplay are only used for routing LLM requests, and will not be surfaced in the Freeplay dashboard or via the Freeplay API.

-Security matters
+Security Matters

 Freeplay uses application-level encryption to encrypt customer LLM provider keys both at rest and in transit.
 Keys are only decrypted prior to routing requests to customer models.
 This level of encryption is supplementary to transparent data encryption provided by cloud providers.
 We follow industry best practices of encryption key management including regular key rotation and audit logging of all key access.
 More details on security here.